cjsin/guestfs-iso-to-image/README.md

   It is currently working with Centos 7 - 1804 Minimal ISO file.
 Not tested with any other distro or any other centos version.

+  Currently under development and likely to have bugs - as it was only written today and I stopped when I got the image successfully booting in a VM.

   # Requirements

   You will need: